chuuwee/lineage/README.md

 LASTLY, run a final `/who` command to kick off capturing of players in zone.
 This will resolve attendance alongside the corrections and upload it to the website.

+### Debugging

+`debug.log` is written to the root directory and contains detailed tracking of script execution.